How to Keep Your Knees Safe, Healthy, and Injury-Free in Martial Arts

 This is something I see people doing in certain show styles of martial arts.
 They get in to these fabulously-low front stances the lazy way... by pushing their knee way forward past the toe.
 This puts all of the stance's pressure on the knee.

-A strong stance puts most of the pressure into the quadriceps muscle.
-To activate the quadriceps, you should not push your knee past your ankle when doing a stance.
+A strong stance puts most of the pressure onto the quadriceps.
+To activate the quadriceps, you should not push your knee beyond your ankle when doing a stance.
 The knee should be directly over the ankle.
 You may be able to get away with pushing your knee forward to your toe height, but this is far from ideal.

 Back stances are a bit more difficult in this respect, as changing the weight from your knee to your quads may affect your balance at first.